VictoriaChoy/victoriachoy.github.io/README.md

 ![image](https://user-images.githubusercontent.com/109213222/181795230-b609244d-c8b4-45cd-87d9-fb7e813926cb.png)

 He used to lack interest in learning English because of the difficult immersive classes with themes integrating different disciplines, such as the personal, social, and physical aspects, literacy, music, dance, and arts mentioned above.
 His mother would talk to me on Wechat at night about the problems of her son.
 The boy also talked to me on the phone about his homework including reading aloud the lyrics of the English songs learned in class through our homework App.
 Aware of his learning difficulty, I recommended him to read only one line per day.
 When he completed the line, I gave him high praise.
-Together with his mother, we used positive discipline to acknowledge every little effort the boy made for his further academic improvement.
+Together with his mother, we used **positive discipline** to acknowledge every little effort the boy made for his further academic improvement.
 I found him eager to follow my words whenever possible in the class.
-His willingness to learn was evident when I developed a close relationship with him, who would call me mother secretly.
-His _agency and self-efficacy_ has been cdeveloping even after I left the training center in Shenzhen, because I have been in contact with his mom.
+His willingness to learn was evident when I developed a **close relationship** with him, who would call me mother secretly.
+His **agency** and **self-efficacy** has been developing even after I left the training center in Shenzhen, because I have been in contact with his mom.

 References: